-- > click on Students
+- click on Students

 - click Student Forms

-- > click Student Incident or Illness Report
+- click Student Concern Form

 The direct link to the report is: https://publicdocs.maxient.com/reportingform.php?EastCentralCollege&layout_id=3.

 Campus Policies and Procedures Related to Sexual Assault/Sexual Violence

 East Central College is committed to maintaining an environment that is free from sexual harassment, sexual assault, and any other type of sexual violence or misconduct, including relationship violence and stalking.
 Such conduct is strictly prohibited by the College, and violations compromise the safety, security, and well-being of all community members.